 In case you’re too embarrassed to ask what Manhattanhenge is, we’ll tell you: Manhattanhenge is when the setting sun aligns with the street grid of Manhattan, illuminating every cross street on the north and south sides of the borough.
 Yes, thousands of people will be strolling zombie-like into the middle of busy intersections like lemmings…and it’s a beautifully eerie occurrence.

-The stunning sight takes place each year around the winter solstice.
-Last winter’s reverse Manhattanhenge lead to some gorgeous photos you can admire here.
-See a photo from yesterday’s event below to get a glimpse of what you can expect for this morning.
+The stunning sight takes place two times a year before and after the summer solstice.
+Last year’s first Manhattanhenge lead to some gorgeous photos you can admire here.

-However, getting the Empire State building and the Chrysler building make 34th street and 42nd streets especially picturesque.
+However, the Empire State building and the Chrysler building make 34th and 42nd streets especially picturesque.
+Or you can opt for a wider shot from Hunter’s Point South Park in Long Island City.

 TIPS: Turn off your flash, you’ll want the sun alone without any glare caused by a bright flash.
 Don’t bother zooming, and you wont need an Instagram filter.